EDO5516 - Beeches Buildings, Goulds Farm, Milborne St Andrew; evaluation 2002

 Description

-Excavation on the site of a development comprising the demolition of or moving of existing buildings, and the erection of new agricultural buildings.
+Excavation on the site of the demolition of or moving of existing buildings, and the erection of new agricultural buildings.
 Seven trenches comprising 2% of the area were excavated by machine.
-Four were situated south east of Snag Lane; three of these were 30m by 1.9m and one 15, by 1.9m.
-Three more trenches were dug to the north west, two 30m by 1.9m and one 28.6m by 1.9m.
-Trenches were excavated mechanically using a toothless grading bucket.
-A single piece of unidentified pottery was found in trench 6 and 15 pieces of worked flint was recovered from the trenches.
-The pottery was thought unlikely to be prehistoric.
-The flint assemblage comprises mainly thick flakes of Bronze Age character.
-The only tool found was a scraper from context 700.
+Four were situated south-east of Snag Lane; three of these were 30m by 1.9m and one 15, by 1.9m.
+Three more trenches were dug to the north-west, two 30m by 1.9m and one 28.6m by 1.9m.
+The area was shown to have suffered from severe erosion from ploughing.
+Finds recorded from topsoil or colluvial layers included a single piece of unidentified pottery, thought unlikely to be prehistoric, and 15 pieces of worked flint, consisting mainly of thick flakes of Bronze Age character.
+The only tool found was a scraper from the topsoil.
+Two archaeological features were encountered in the southern part of the site.
+A very shallow ditch, probably the truncated remains of an old field boundary, was recorded in Trench 6 and a shallow irregular linear feature, interpreted as an old hedge line, in Trench 7; neither feature could be dated but both are thought to be post-medieval.

 Sources/Archives (3)